“Amy brings intelligence and compassion to this collaboration,

 plus x-ray vision and gifted touch.”

 I have been investigating mindfulness and self-expression since childhood.
 I began learning Alexander Technique in 1989, and became a certified teacher in 1995 after completing my training with Alan Katz.
 I am a certified teaching member of Alexander Technique International.
-In 2010, I created Way Opens Center, to bring together people interested in learning and teaching bodymind methods of awakening.
+I created Way Opens Center to bring together people interested in learning and teaching bodymind methods of awakening.
 I have taught at Yale, Villanova, Brooklyn College, and along the banks of the Delaware Canal.
-I received teacher qualification status from the Center for Mindfulness at UMass Medical School and have been leading classes in Mindfulness Based Stress Reduction (MBSR) since 2014.
+I hold teacher qualification status from the Center for Mindfulness at UMass Medical School and have been leading classes in Mindfulness Based Stress Reduction (MBSR) since 2014.
 I enjoy practicing Qigong and offering classes throughout the Philadelphia area and beyond.